Laws Regarding Motorcycles

 The experienced Boston motorcycle accident lawyers at Bellotti Law Group, P.C. implore all motorcyclists to abide by Massachusetts state laws, to minimize the risk of serious injury and/or death following a crash.
 It is important to remember that motorcycles share the same rights and responsibilities as any other vehicle on the road.
 When another driver's negligence causes an accident, our attorneys hold the at-fault driver accountable.
 Contact us today at 617-225-2100 for a free consultation to discuss your options.

-Lane-Splitting Is ProhibitedOften times, we seen negligent motorcyclists weaving in and out of traffic, sharing the lane with other cars and trucks.
+Oftentimes, we see negligent motorcyclists weaving in and out of traffic, sharing the lane with other cars and trucks.
 This action is not only unsafe and significantly raises the risk for serious injuries and deaths, but is prohibited under Massachusetts law.
 Motorcyclists and motor vehicle operators must learn to safely share the road, not share single traffic lanes.
 More often than not, serious motorcycle accidents resulting in broken bones, paralysis, closed head injuries, and death involve another car or truck.
 Lane splitting significantly increases this risk.

 Contact our Boston motorcycle accident lawyers at Bellotti Law Group, P.C. today at 617-225-2100 if you or a loved one has been injured or killed because of another driver's carelessness.
 We have offices in Boston, Cambridge, and Quincy and serve all of Massachusetts.